jasonbkiefer/cc-commands-jbk/review-feature.md

    - Read relevant files to understand current implementation
    - Look for related code patterns, configurations, and dependencies
    - Search for any existing error logs or related issues
+   - use the mcp-db-tool to understand all data assoicated with the request

 2. **Analysis Phase**
    - Ask clarifying questions if needed: